Kanupriya68/Karyotype-alteration-in-Colorectal-cancer-metastasis/README.md

 These scripts are basically doing pheripheral analysis of the data which are done to explore various statistical and visulaization tools for learning purpose.

-#### PCAplot_withWGDPandQarms.R
-This script is exploring genome doubled copy number calls with p and q arm annotation and performing principal component analysis.
-Renders PCA plot using ggplot2.

 #### WGDcorrectedP&QarmPCAPlot_script.R
 This script is exploring genome doubling corrected copy number calls with